farithadnan/farithadnan/README.md

 ## I'm a Developer, Gamer, and Technophile !!

 - 👨‍💻 Currently working as a Software Engineer
-- 🤝 I’m looking to collaborate & networking with other people
+- 🌱 I'm Learning Angular, Python & .net core at the moment
 - 🥅 2021 Goals: Contribute more to self-improvement in becoming a better developer
 - 🎸 Hobbies: I love to watch anime, reading books and play guitar